Fellers (film): Production

+According to the company’s announcement, “supporting players have reduced the Poverty Point congregation by another seventy-four pros, and near-pros.”

 Scenes set in the Palestinian desert were shot in sandhills at Kensington near Sydney and in Western New South Wales.
 The film incorporates documentary footage of the real campaign.
 The silent sequences were direct by Arthur Higgins and the sound ones by Austin Fay.

-Release
+The film took eight and a half months to make and featured 208 people.

+Film competition

-The film was entered in the £10,000 Commonwealth Government film competition.
-It was awarded third prize of £1,500 – there was no second and first prize as the judges felt none of the entries were good enough.
+The film was entered in the £10,000 Commonwealth Film competition.
+It was awarded third prize of £1,500 – no first or second prizes were awarded because the judges felt none of the entries were good enough.

 Higgins and Fay argued that their films had been given enough prints under the judging system to warrant the second prize of £2,500 and threatened to sue, but the government did not change its mind.

+Fay refused to accept the prize.
+The issue was raised in Parliament.

+Austin Fay requested government assistance and a quota ensuring one Australian film per year, adding "It seems a remarkable fact that every industry in Australia has been assisted from time to time by tariff duties, etc., etc., and yet the greatest money-making industry of the lot, and the one that costs Australia more than any other is being neglected."

+The film received little attention from distributors.

+Reception

+The film premiered at the Theatre Royal in Sydney in August 1930 for a two week season.
+Arthur Tauchert, les Coney and Grace Quine appeared at some sessions.

+It was about ten percent synchronous dialogue with the rest of sound on disk.

+Critical response

-Contemporary reviews were poor, the critic from the Sydney Morning Herald complaining that the film:
+Contemporary reviews were poor, the critic from the Sydney Morning Herald (reviewing the film several months before Fellers was commercially released complaining that the film:

 Leaves much to be desired.
-The technique of its production Is amateurish; its acting forced and stilted.
+The technique of its production is amateurish; its acting forced and stilted.
 It has an absurd, trivial story.
 In its attempts at humour it is stolidly unamusing.
-The only thing that saves the picture from utter mediocrity is the series of scenes supposed to be taken in the Palestinian deserts, but actually photographed among the sandhills at Kensington...
+The only thing that saves the picture from utter mediocrity is the series of scenes supposed to be taken in the Palestinian deserts...
 The directors go to endless trouble and expense transporting their apparatus and the members of their company from place to place in order to secure the correct local colour for their stories; yet as regards the plots themselves, and still more as regards the captions, they seem to think that anything will suffice...
 The plot bristles with absurdities...
 The change of identification discs in the desert was so puzzling in its consequences that it left the beholders yesterday completely at a loss.

-Commercial results appear to have been disappointing.